 Writing-Intensive Requirement

-Computer science majors complete the writing-intensive requirement through a sequence of projects and reports in CS 306 Synthesis of Ethics and Law for the Computing Professional (Mason Core) and CS 321 Software Engineering.
+Computer science majors complete the writing-intensive requirement through a sequence of projects and reports in CS 306 Synthesis of Ethics and Law for the Computing Professional (Mason Core) and CS 321 Software Engineering (Mason Core).
+Mechanical Engineering concentration students complete the writing-intensive requirement in ME 444 Mechanical Design II (Mason Core).
 Faculty members provide feedback on students' expository writing.

 Termination from the Major